Photo © Mark Sequiera

-Amruta Patil (born April 19, 1979) is a writer and painter.
-She is the author of Kari (2008) and Adi Parva: Churning the Ocean (2012); and her graphic short stories have appeared in anthologies and magazines around the world.
-Kari is a contemporary story about friendship, love and death; with a queer protagonist navigating a magic-realism version of Mumbai.
+Amruta Patil (born 19 April 1979), writer and painter, is the author of graphic novels Kari (2008) and Adi Parva: Churning the Ocean (2012) and Sauptik: Blood and Flowers (2016).
+Kari is a tale about friendship, love and death; its eponymous queer heroine steers through Smog City, a magic-realism version of Mumbai.
 Adi Parva is based on the Mahabharat, the Vishnu Puraan and the tradition of oral storytellers and its sutradhaar is the river goddess Ganga.
 It was selected as one of 2012’s best graphic novels by comic book historian, Paul Gravett.
-Amruta is currently working on Adi Parva‘s sequel, Sauptik: Sleeping Ones, Rise.
+Amruta is currently working on Adi Parva‘s sequel, Sauptik: Blood and Flowers (tbr Fall 2016).

 Style and Influences

-Amruta, who identifies primarily as a writer, has a freewheeling visual style that incorporates charcoal, acrylic painting and collage.
+Amruta, who identifies primarily as a writer, has a freewheeling visual style that incorporates acrylic painting, collage and charcoal.
 Recurring themes in her work include memento mori, sexuality, myth, sustainable living, and the unbroken thread of stories passed down from storyteller to storyteller through the ages.
-To follow her writing and artwork: http://amrutapatil.blogspot.com

 On Twitter: @hathoric